Unbinder is used to take a dataset filter and return a

 <tt>SQL::ComplexExpression<tt> with

-, a first argument that’s an instance
+an operator in UNBIND_OPS, a first argument that’s an instance

-of a member of UNBIND_KEY_CLASSES
+of a member of UNBIND_KEY_CLASSES, and a second argument

-that’s an instance of a member of UNBIND_VALUE_CLASSES
+that’s an instance of a member of UNBIND_VALUE_CLASSES.

 So it can handle cases like: